Merna Re II Ltd. (Series 2021-2) – Full details:

 For this latest transaction, Merna Re II Ltd., a Bermuda domiciled special purpose insurer, has issued and sold $300 million of Series 2021-2 Class A notes to cat bond funds and ILS investors, with the proceeds used to collateralize an underlying reinsurance agreement between the issuer and the sponsor State Farm.

-The notes will provide State Farm with reinsurance against losses from earthquake events we’re assuming (possibly those occurring in the New Madrid fault region), on an indemnity trigger and we expect per-occurrence basis, with the protection running across a three-year term, maturing in June 2024.
+The notes will provide State Farm with reinsurance against losses from named storms or severe thunderstorms affecting the state of Florida, on an indemnity trigger and we expect per-occurrence basis, with the protection running across a three-year term, maturing in June 2024.

 The notes were priced to pay investors a coupon of 5.5%, we understand.